 Incorporated in 1953, Buena Park is a Spanish settlement that is now one of the biggest tourist destinations in Orange County.
 Home to Knott’s Berry Farm, Buena Park was first known as a dairy center.
 It was here where both Santa Fe and Southern Pacific railroads built depots and the Lily Creamery began in 1889.

-Originally a part of the Rancho Los Coyotes ranch, Buena Park claimed their notoriety through wineries and the Lily Creamery.
+Originally a part of Rancho Los Coyotes, Buena Park claimed their notoriety through wineries and the Lily Creamery.
 It wasn’t until 1920 when Walter and Cordelia Knott bought 20 acres near Highway 39 that Buena Park began to evolve into something far different than the Spanish settlement and dairy town it was in its early days.
 The Knotts were a hardworking farming family that quickly became known for their roadside stand that sold rhubarb, asparagus and berries, and Buena Park’s legacy was carved out as an Orange County destination.

 Mrs. Knott’s Chicken Dinner Restaurant

 No visit to Buena Park is complete without a stop at Mrs. Knott’s Chicken Dinner Restaurant.
 Whether it is a dinner after a long day in the Ghost Town or a slow day taking in the city, Mrs. Knott’s Chicken Dinner Restaurant takes you back to a simpler time when Knotts Berry Farm was just that, a laid back roadside stand.

 Cordelia Knott opened this shop after her family’s success with the stand and the signature new berry that they developed, which is a cross between a raspberry, blackberry, and loganberry, the boysenberry.
 Mrs. Knott looked to highlight and inevitably profit off the boysenberry and so Mrs. Knott’s Chicken Dinner Restaurant was born in 1934.